Full name Thomas Kevin Curran

 Having grown up in Cape Town, Tom Curran was spotted by former Surrey captain Ian Greig while playing schools cricket.
 He was invited to play Second XI cricket for Surrey in 2012, at the age of 17, and took 5 for 21 against Kent in his second game.
 He also began at Wellington School in September 2012.
 A month later, tragedy struck when his father, the former Zimbabwe cricketer Kevin, died suddenly.
 But Curran decided to remain at Wellington, helped by the school offering his two younger brothers the chance to study there too.

 Surrey observers were immediately struck by his talent.
 Fast and generating away swing, former coach Chris Adams even fancifully likened him to Dale Steyn, although he was more robust and not as fast.
 He took 5 for 34 against Scotland in a one-day game in 2013, but had to wait until 2014 to get his first-class chance in a Surrey attack brimful of pace pedigree.
 He immediately justified the hype, and also managed the transition between first-class and T20 cricket with astonishing ease for a teenager.
 The only disappointment was that he failed, in limited opportunities, to show his considerable promise as a batsman.
-While injury limited his breakthrough season to seven first-class games, Curran had already established a reputation.
-Tellingly Ireland, for whom he is eligible to play, tried to persuade Curran to declare for them without success.
+While injury limited his breakthrough season to seven first-class games, Curran had already established a reputation, and Ireland - for whom he was eligible to play - tried to persuade him to declare for them without success.